 Four years later and inspired by a brutally cold move to London, I upgraded from my word document to the exciting world of online publishing and Dirty Kitchen Secrets, the food blog, was born.
 Back then, the Middle Eastern dishes and ingredients I was writing about-whether labneh, freekeh or za’atar to name a few- were still rather obscure and novel to my western readers.
 Time’s have since changed and thrillingly they are no longer ancient secrets.
 And now as these ingredients get swallowed up by the world of trends and begin to bubble up on all sorts of menus, blogs, cookbooks and screens (albeit sometimes a bit too painful to taste- za’atar, the spice mix, is not for everything!), for me they remain the ingredients of my childhood…ancient tools that express the bellows of my belly on the canvas that is my plate.

-Middle Eastern food is rooted in history, folktales and purpose and while the freedom to apply modern interpretations is exciting, I also believe it’s important to remember that this rich culinary heritage is more profound than a garnish of rose petals or a pinch of sumac.
-And as such, its depth and complexities deserve to be honoured and cherished before they fade to whispers beneath the dust.
+Middle Eastern food is rooted in history, folktales and purpose and while the freedom to apply modern interpretations is exciting, I also believe it’s important to remember that this rich culinary heritage is more profound than a garnish of rose petals or a pinch of za’atar.
+And as such, its depth, complexities and traditions deserve to be honoured and cherished before they fade to whispers beneath the dust.

 I cook both classical and inspired dishes and endeavour to present them in an un-intimidating manner with thorough and easy-to-follow instructions.

 I am the author of the award-winning cookbook, The Jewelled Kitchen.
 The US version is called Pomegranates and Pine Nuts.
 It is also published in Dutch and soon in Arabic.
-I’m working on my second cookbook.
+I’m working on my second cookbook which will include more of the food history I’d wished to include in my first one but alas space and format did not allow.
 French and Arabic are my first languages, though I am now most comfortable expressing myself in English (for the most part, at least).
 I am fluent in all three.